 In turf, there are few definitive symptoms or signs for consistent diagnosis of nematodes.
 Generally, the symptoms of nematode damage are similar to both biotic pest problems and abiotic nutritional deficiencies or environmental stresses.
-Above-ground symptoms include initial yellowing of turf, followed by wilting and slow recovery from wilt, poor turf response to fertilization and eventual thinning in irregular shapes ranging from inches to several feet in diameter.
-Symptoms are typically amplified by other plant stresses like high temperature stress or drought and usually reappear on the same greens year after year if left untreated.
+Above-ground symptoms include initial yellowing of turf, followed by wilting and slow recovery from wilt, poor turf response to fertilization and eventual thinning in irregular shapes from inches to several feet in diameter.
+Symptoms are typically amplified by other plant stresses like high temperature or drought and usually reappear on the same greens year after year if left untreated.
 Below-ground symptoms include short stubby roots with few branch roots compared to healthy roots.
 Roots may have a dark brown color, galls and swellings, and sometimes exhibit swollen root tips which can have a crook or 'hawk beak' appearance.
-In addition to direct feeding, nematodes can enhance fungal infection from root-infecting diseases like summer patch and Pythium root rot resulting in greater turf damage.
+In addition to direct feeding, nematodes can enhance fungal infection from root-infecting diseases like take-all root rot and Pythium root rot resulting in greater turf damage.

-Nematode Thresholds
+Nematode Solutions

 Each nematode in turf differs in their ability to cause damage.
 Established population thresholds are used to help predict nematode damage and assist in determining if intervention is needed.
+For example, sting nematodes are considered high risk and root knot nematodes rate as moderate-to-high risk.
 Nevertheless, nematode thresholds can be difficult to interpret without university and industry resources to help.
 This is because a combination of nematodes are often present and other factors influence the turf's tolerance to root-feeding, including species/cultivar, growing environment, management practices and disease activity.